Hack-a-Day/hackaday_style_guide/readme.md

     * We make an exception for personal opinion pieces and rants.
 This is a fine line.
 Err on the side of "we" for blog posts.

 * Hacker names, pseudonyms, and handles are enclosed in square brackets.
 This was originally intended to disambiguate "that nerdy hacker" from "[that nerdy hacker]".

-    * It's not necessary for figures of historical importance, so you don't have to write [Albert Einstein], but you may.
+It's not necessary for figures of historical importance, so you don't have to write [Albert Einstein], but you may.

 * Attribution: We do it whenever possible.
 If you read about something

 * Tipsters: We thank them.

-## Punctuation, and its Uses
+## Punctuation, and its (Ab)uses

 * Commas come in the sentence where you would take a breath or pause for a beat.